L1ghtmann/checkn1x-surface/README.md

 4. Reboot and enter your BIOS's boot menu.
 5. Select the USB drive.

+## Notes
+- Will need to disable SecureBoot if you have it enabled in order to boot from the USB.
+  - See https://support.microsoft.com/en-us/surface/how-to-use-surface-uefi-df2c8942-dfa0-859d-4394-95f45eb1c3f9 for more info

 ## Building
 * The ``CRBINARY`` variable is the direct link to the build of checkra1n that will be used.
 * Add something to the ``VERSION`` variable if you want to redistribute your image, i.e., ``1.0.6-foo``.